koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 brain does not have infinite space, and we use a very [lossy compression algorithm](https://en.wikipedia.org/wiki/Lossy_compression)! 🤣

-I met a lot of people who gave me joy in the past 10 years.
+I met many people who gave me joy in the past 10 years.
 For one reason or another, they are no longer characters in my film.
 Some are no longer with us 💀 some others argued with me 💔, and others moved on to the next chapter of their movie ✈️.
 Thanks to my diary, **I still remember both the happiness and the